brsaran/De-Dup/README.md

 ## 🧾 Column Mapping Table

+The file S_column.xlsx is used for column mapping.
 This table defines the standard column names, their data types, and the customizable equivalents used during processing.

 | VARIABLE      | DATA_TYPE | EQU_C_NAME   |
 |---------------|-----------|--------------|